 Recovery Place Community Services is contracted with the Department of Behavioral Health and Disabilities to provide services for individuals with Medicaid and who have few resources to pay out of pocket.

 Admitting a Patient

 Recovery Place provides assessment and referral services 12 hours a day, five days a week.
-You may schedule an appointment for an assessment or we can see you on an emergency walk-in basis.
-After hours admissions are available.
+You may schedule an appointment for an assessment, or we can assess you on an emergency walk-in basis.
+After-hours admissions are available.

-Your assessment takes approximately 60-90 minutes.
+Assessments last approximately 60 to 90 minutes.
 Although we make every attempt to honor appointment times, there are occasions when we must prioritize emergencies.
 We appreciate your patience and understanding.